 - Positive pressure ventilation may be needed, but is likely to worsen unrelieved tension pneumothorax.
 Be prepared to decompress the patient's chest.
-If a tension pneumothorax is suspected by mechanism of injury and as evidenced by hypotension, respiratory distress, and/or diminished breath sounds, perform needle decompression with a large bore needle at the second intercostal space over the third rib at the midclavicular line. - This is an airway procedure and must be performed early, if indicated. - A patient may have bilateral pneumothoraces; if condition does not improve after decompression of one lung, decompress the other side. - Initiate cardiac monitoring. - Consider analgesia for isolated chest trauma. - Treat for hypotension.
+If a tension pneumothorax is suspected by mechanism of injury and as evidenced by hypotension, respiratory distress, and/or diminished breath sounds, perform needle decompression with a large bore needle at the second intercostal space over the third rib at the midclavicular line or 4th/5th space at midaxillary line laterally. - This is an airway procedure and must be performed early, if indicated. - A patient may have bilateral pneumothoraces; if condition does not improve after decompression of one lung, decompress the other side. - Initiate cardiac monitoring. - Consider analgesia for isolated chest trauma. - Treat for hypotension.